sakoht/data-provenance/provenance/README.md

 #### `*Saved`

 These are wrappers for the `*Serializable` classes that are aware of _output_ type, and are valid members of the regular `ValueWithProvenance` hierarchy.
 When saving, the original objects are replaced with these.
-When re-loading objects they come back in this form, and only fully vivify historical inputs when `.inflate` or `.inflateRecurse` is called.
+When re-loading objects they come back in this form, and only fully vivify historical inputs when `.load` or `.loadRecurse` is called.

 #### Deflation & Inflation